BizShuk/NoteForTech/Backend/Python/pip.md

 # PIP

-## How to install with pip
+## How to install with pip and modules to use

 `pip install --install-option="--prefix='E:\\writable\\pip'"` .
 almost equal
 `python setup.py install --prefix=E:\\writable\\pip`

+`pip install --upgrade --user setuptools`
+`pip install --upgrade --user cookiecutter`

 ## environment variables

-`PYTHONPATH` is an environment variable which you can set to add additional directories where python will look for modules and packages.
-For most installations, you should not set these variables since they are not needed for Python to run.
-Python knows where to find its standard library.
+- `PYTHONPATH`, for Python to lookup modules.
+Usually, it looks for `site-packages` folder.
+Example: `export PYTHONPATH="/e/writable/Python38/site-packages:/c/Program\ Files/Python38/Lib/site-packages:/c/Users/tliu/AppData/Roaming/Python/Python38/site-packages"

+- `PYTHONUSERBASE`, if `--uesr` is given, it will look given folder to install modules.
+Example: `export PYTHONUSERBASE="E:\\wirtable"`, it will install modules into `E:\writable\Python38\Scripts` and `E:\writable\Python38\site-packages`(later one can be specified in to PYTHONPATH ahead)